-There is no doubt that we have moved on from the days of traditional media advertising where companies would shove messages in the consumer’s face without expecting a response.
-Today, social media and social networking thrives on two-way conversations and building relationships with consumers.
+There is no doubt that we have moved on from the days of traditional media advertisements where companies would shove messages in the consumer’s face without expecting a response.
+Today, social media and social networking thrives on building relationships and an ongoing dialogue with their consumers.
 They want to know what you think about their product or service and ways in which they can improve it if need-be.

 It was found in 2015 that there was a positive correlation between brands engaging with people online and their firm’s financial performance, as well as their search engine advertising effectiveness, which is the dominant type of online advertising.
 Search-engine advertising measures something called the click-through rate, which looks at how attracted the customers are to the given advertisement.
 It also shows the conversion rate, which provides information on how much sales or profit come as a result from the ad.